-"Activity for the rest of the year is likely to improve at a modest, albeit choppy, pace," said Blerina UruÃ§i, an analyst at the bank Barclays.
+"The housing market remains in recovery mode and that activity for the rest of the year is likely to improve at a modest, albeit choppy, pace," said Blerina UruÃ§i, an analyst at the bank Barclays.